simonpfish/billionstars/README.md

 ORDER BY parallax DESC;
 ```

-Another example query that would download a random sample from would be:
+Another example query that would download a random sample from the dataset would be:

 ```sql
 SELECT TOP 10000000